What is HyCoSy?

-Hysterosalpingo-contrast-sonography (usually called HyCoSy), is a straightforward procedure which is used to assess the patency of the fallopian tubes and to check for abnormalities of the uterus and ovaries.
-It is a much safer alternative to older methods as it does not use X-rays or any kind of radiation.
-Instead, a contrast agent is passed into the uterus via a fine cathether, and the doctor tracks this agent using ultrasound
+HyCosy is a much safer alternative to older methods as it does not use X-rays or any kind of radiation.
+Instead, a contrast agent is passed into the uterus via a fine catheter, and the doctor tracks this agent using ultrasound.

 Who is HyCosy suitable for?